 Your users with visual impairment need help when you use colour on your website.
 As many as 1 in 12 men have some degree of colour blindness.
 That means that somewhere around 8% of your male users will struggle with your website if you don’t use colour correctly.

 Using colour is mainly a case of using your common sense:

 - Instructions must not rely on colour alone.

 - Other information (like charts and graphs) must not rely on colour alone.

-Making your website accessible to colour blind users is simple.
+Making your website accessible to colour blind users is pretty simple.
 The main area to focus on is giving instructions.
 Saying things like ‘Click the green button’ or ‘Required fields are red’ is useless to users who can’t see green or red.
 Back these kinds of instructions up with at least one more identifying remark.